Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 .. image:: images/navigate_to_apps.png

-2. Select the atlas orientation best fitting your sections using the drop-down menu in the Control Panel (coronal, sagittal or horizontal).
+2. Select the atlas orientation that best fits your sections using the drop-down menu in the Control Panel (coronal, sagittal or horizontal).
 This adjusts the plane through the atlas template for all the sections.

 3. Select a section to register in the filmstrip.
 Start with the first and last sections in the series (see tip below).
 The Main Window shows the selected image with an atlas overlay.
 The colour of the image border reflects the registration status (white - not registered, orange - in progress, green - registered).